 To learn about each of these, see Preparing image services.

 You also need to make sure the data is accessible to the server; otherwise, it will be moved to the server when the image service is published.
 It is recommended that you register your data locations with the server as mentioned above to avoid duplicating the data or making copies of large data collections.
 Additionally, if you will be making your image service editable by users, meaning allowing them to do things such as upload imagery, then the mosaic dataset needs to reside in an enterprise geodatabase that is registered with the server.

 Publishing image services

-ArcGIS Image Server is a licensing role of ArcGIS Serverthat extends the capability of serving raster data.
+The ArcGIS Image extension is a license added to ArcGIS for Serverwhich extends the capability of serving raster data.
 Specifically, it allows you to serve a mosaic dataset or a raster layer containing a mosaic function.
-When you are serving an image service, there are two license scenarios:
+Therefore, if you are serving an image service, the following are true:

-- Without ArcGIS Image Server, you can still serve a raster dataset or raster dataset layer.
+- Without the extension, you can serve a raster dataset or raster dataset layer.

-- With ArcGIS Image Server, you can serve a mosaic dataset or mosaic dataset layer.
+- With the extension, you can serve a mosaic dataset or mosaic dataset layer.

-- Puts your valuable imagery into use quickly.
+- Put your valuable imagery into use quickly.

-- Serves collections of imagery or lidar data as image services.
+- Serve collections of imagery or lidar data as image services.

-- Dynamically creates and serves mosaics from the original imagery, without the need to precompute the mosaics.
+- Dynamically create and serve mosaics from the original imagery, without the need to precompute the mosaics.

-- Serves multiple views using the original imagery.
+- Serve multiple views using the original imagery.

-- Accesses the catalogs of imagery that make up the mosaic dataset.
+- Access the catalogs of imagery that make up the mosaic dataset.

-- Exploits overlapping imagery, performs on-the-fly image processing, and explores temporal changes using the advanced image serving capabilities of this server.
+- Exploit overlapping imagery, perform on-the-fly image processing, and explore temporal changes using the advanced image serving capabilities of this extension.

-Additionally, map documents can contain raster data, but if you are serving one that contains a mosaic dataset, you will require ArcGIS Image Server.
+Additionally, map and globe documents can contain raster data, but if you are serving one that contains a mosaic dataset, you will require the Image extension.

 Caching image data